by Jennifer Schrader

 Bowie, Maryland, USA

-I was an ungainly child — well-loved by my family, but made fun of often by schoolmates for being too big, a klutz, and oblivious of social skills.
-I also had some physical ailments in first grade, and long after those problems were fixed, my classmates remembered that I was a pariah and treated me with derision.
+I was an ungainly child — well-loved by my family but made fun of often by schoolmates for being too big, a klutz, and oblivious of social skills.
+I also had some physical ailments in first grade, and long after those problems were fixed, my classmates remembered that I was a pariah and treated me with disdain.
 I had seriously low self-confidence and I deeply feared bringing unplanned attention to myself.

 Then, in the afternoon, I was in line three people behind Tim, holding my breath from being so close to him, and he turned around and asked me, “Hey, you want to ride up together?”
 I stammered assent and he scooted back in line to my spot.
 My heart was pounding.
 We got in position for the next chair to sweep us up.
 But in my love-struck confusion, I stood too far to the left, and the chair caught me square in the seat of my pants and threw me sprawling on the ground.
 Everyone in line laughed, and the operators stopped the lift and hauled me out of the way.
-Then the lift resumed and Tim zoomed off to the top of the hill without me.
+Then the lift resumed, and Tim zoomed off to the top of the hill without me.

 Available in The Best of HeroicStories, Volume 2.